-We continue to receive a remarkable amount of positive feedback from this year’s study, and I think the following quote sums up nicely the general sentiment:
+We continue to receive a remarkable amount of positive feedback from our studies, and I think the following quote sums up nicely the general sentiment:

-The FPGA market is going through similar complexity growing pains that the IC/ASIC market experienced in the early and mid-2000 timeframe.
+The FPGA market continues to go through a similar complexity curve that the IC/ASIC market experienced in the early and mid-2000 timeframe.
 In particular with the emergence of SoC-class designs.
 Like the IC/ASIC market during that timeframe, the FPGA market today has been forced to mature its functional verification processes.
 This is easily measured in our study by examining the increased adoption of functional verification technology, as well as the growth in verification engineers as FPGA team members.

 - Part 1 – FPGA Design Trends